johnwilldonicely/LDAS/README.md

 ################################################################################
 # INSTALLATION

+## Preamble
 LDAS is intended for use on Linux systems, and should run equally well on Ubuntu or Redhat/Fedora distributions.
 In principal LDAS should also run on Unix and OS-X systems, although this has not been tested.

+### Installation scope: local or global

+* Local installation is for the current user only:
+	* any user should be able to install
+	* LDAS installed in /home/$USER/bin/LDAS
+	* $PATH variable updated in /home/$USER/.bashrc

+* Global installation makes LDAS usable for all users:
+	* sudo or super-user priviledges required during installation
+	* LDAS installed in /opt/LDAS/
+	* $PATH variable updated in /etc/profile

+## Installation mode: git or zip

-The installation script provided with LDAS checks for dependencies and allows the user to decide whether to install by using git to clone the repo (default), or to intall using a previously-downloaded zipped archive of LDAS.
-If git is not already on your system, you have two options before attempting to install LDAS:
+By default, the installation script provided with LDAS installs by using git to clone the repo.
+This is fast and ensures you have the latest version of LDAS.
+If you do not have git installed on your machine, you can install it like this:

-option A: download a zipped archive of LDAS from https://github.com/johnwilldonicely/LDAS
-...or...
-option B: install git

 	for Ubuntu
 	$ sudo apt-get install git